rudidude86/gura-lang.github.io/documents/String-Operation.md

 ## {{ page.chapter }}.3.2.
 Syntax of Format Specifier

-A format specifier begins with a percent character and has the syntax below:
+A format specifier begins with a percent character and has the syntax below, where optional fields are embraced by square brackets:

     %[flags][width][.precision]specifier